 I recently took a trip with my husband and dogs to the World Heritage Site of the Everglades National Park, and it was a great relaxing US vacation destination to explore.
 With a very rich ecosystem, located in the sunny state of Florida only 1½ hours west of Miami and Fort Lauderdale, it makes a great side trip to visit this heaven for lovers of outdoor activities.

 If you love outdoor adventures, this is the right destination for you.
-With loads of nature, many hiking trails to choose from, and water activities like the traditional airboat, it makes for a perfect US vacation destination for empty-nesters.
+With loads of nature, there are many hiking trails in Everglades National Park.
+There are also many water activities like the traditional airboat, which makes it for a perfect US vacation destination for empty-nesters.

 If you are in the area, I strongly recommend visiting the Ten Thousand Islands Wildlife Refuge, which is the second-largest mangrove forest in the world forming fascinating labyrinths of water and islands with very rich wildlife, including some endangered species.

 Another must-visit place is the Everglades City, a charming fishing village with a population of 443 people, with great food, and a long history.
-It is knowing as the fishing and stone crab capital of Southwest Florida.
-The Everglade City is located on the western gateway to Everglades National Park, nearby Chokoloskee Island.
+It is known as the fishing and stone crab capital of Southwest Florida.
+The Everglade City is located on the western gateway to Everglades National Park, near Chokoloskee Island.

 The best time to visit is between October and May when the weather is cooler and drier.
 The temperature and the humidity levels are lower, the mosquitoes are not around, and hurricane season has passed.
 It is also the best time to see the local wildlife.
 This is the time that manatees migrate to the Everglades, also the water levels drop during the dry season and a large number of animals congregate around the water holes, making wildlife viewing an easy endeavor.